talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
-let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp, must be an RFC3339 timestamp string let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp, must be an RFC3339 timestamp string let applicationId = 56; // Number | The ID of the Application.
+let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp, must be an RFC3339 timestamp string. let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp, must be an RFC3339 timestamp string. let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let customerId = 56; // Number | The value of the `id` property of a customer profile.
-Get it with the [List application's customers](#operation/getApplicationCustomers) endpoint. let opts = {
+Get it with the [List Application's customers](/#tag/Customer-data/operation/getApplicationCustomers) endpoint. let opts = {
   'pageSize': 56, // Number | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   'skip': 56 // Number | Skips the given number of items when paging through large result sets.